Last Updated on July 22, 2022

 - Lack of margin trading support

 Digital Surge is one of the smaller Australian Cryptocurrency exchanges but they provide excellent services.
 Currently, they support over 260 cryptocurrencies which makes this platform great for people looking to trade a wide range of cryptos.
 If you are looking for a quick and simple way to buy Bitcoin or other cryptocurrencies, then Digital Surge is a great choice.
-People online boast how easy the platform is very user-friendly and we definitely agree!
+People online boast how easy the platform is very user-friendly and I definitely agree!

 The platform is registered with AUSTRAC which is mandatory for Australian exchanges and complies with their AML and CFT policies.
 This minimizes any potential threats to your investment.
-Digital Surge doesn’t offer a mobile app yet, but it does include wallet services.

 Digital Surge is quickly climbing the ranks of the best cryptocurrency exchanges in Australia.